A Survey on Multimodal Disinformation Detection: Multimodal Factuality Prediction

-\cite{vosoughi2017rumor} proposed Rumor Gauge, a system that jointly exploits temporal and propagation in conjunction with linguistic and user credibility features, for checking the veracity of rumors.
-In particular, Rumor Gauge leverages text (i.e., handcrafted features), user (i.e., those who shared the rumor) and network propagation (i.e., structural characteristics of the retweet cascade).
+\citet{vosoughi2017rumor} proposed Rumor Gauge, a system that jointly exploits temporal and propagation features, in conjunction with linguistic and user credibility features, for checking the veracity of rumors.
+In particular, Rumor Gauge leverages text, and network propagation.
 The temporal modality does not directly provide features, but is instead considered by recomputing all other features at regular time steps, thus yielding multiple time series.
-As a rumor spreads, each time series is fed to a Hidden Markov Model that provides a ``local'' veracity score.
-Local scores are then aggregated to predict the ``global'' veracity of the rumor at each time step.
-Experiments revealed that the network features yield the largest contribution; textual and user-derived features followed, providing comparable contributions.
-Results by \cite{vosoughi2017rumor} and \cite{kwon2017rumor} also demonstrated that the contribution of the different data modalities change through time.
+Results by \citet{vosoughi2017rumor} and \citet{kwon2017rumor} also demonstrated that the contribution of the different data modalities change over time.

-To mitigate the ``cold start'' problem of propagation-based early detection of fake news, \cite{liu2018early} proposed an approach that is primarily based on user and temporal information.
+To mitigate the ``cold start'' problem of propagation-based early detection of fake news, \citet{liu2018early} proposed an approach that is primarily based on user and temporal information.
 First, they built a propagation path of each news as a time series of user representations.
 The time series for a given news only contains the ordered representations of those users that shared such news.
-Then, they learned two vector representations of each propagation path via GRUs and CNNs, respectively.
-Finally, the two representations were concatenated and fed to a multi-layer feedforward network that predicted the final class label.
-Their experiments showed that the proposed system was capable of detecting fake news with 0.8 accuracy after only 5 minutes since the news started spreading.
-The increased efficacy at the early stage of news propagation depends on the choice to rely heavily on user information.

-\cite{zannettou2018origins} analyzed different aspects of memes, such as how they evolve and propagate in different mainstream and fringe web communities, and variants of memes that propagate.
-Finally, \cite{10.1145/3340531.3412046} proposed Factual News Graph (FANG) to exploit social structure and engagement patterns of users for fake news detection.
+Then, they learned two vector representations of each propagation path via GRUs and CNNs, respectively. \citet{zannettou2018origins} analyzed different aspects of memes, such as how they evolve and propagate in different mainstream and fringe web communities, and variants of memes that propagate.
+Finally, \citet{10.1145/3340531.3412046} proposed Factual News Graph (FANG) to exploit the social structure and the engagement patterns of users for fake news detection.